warrenburton/DequeueOrNot/README.md

 Inspired by a conversation in the comments of [this SO question](https://stackoverflow.com/questions/56525434/list-view-really-slow-and-laggy?noredirect=1#comment99991829_56525434) about lagginess in SwiftUI Lists I constructed a test harness to figure out what the effects of dequeing cells in a UITableView are.

+## Requires

+At least Xcode 11 Beta 2 or better.
+Catalina Beta 2 and some iOS 13 hardware might be useful too.